 Keywords for this question: Weather forecasters, intensely interested, Diels’s system,

-We find the mention of ‘meteorology’ in both paragraph no. 9 and 10.
+We find the mention of ‘meteorology’ in both paragraphs no. 9 and 10.
 However, neither of the paragraphs indicates anything about weather forecasters’ interest in Diels’s system.

 So, the answer is: NOT GIVEN